AdobeDocs/experience-manager-cloud-service.en/help/journey-onboarding/overview.md

 ## Audiences {#audiences}

-The onboarding journey is defined specifically for the system administrator.
+The onboarding journey is written specifically for the **system administrator**.
 The system administrator is the individual who is first contacted by Adobe after your AEM as a Cloud Service contract is signed, and is typically the first person to access and set up your AEM as a Cloud Service resources.
-This onboarding journey is written specifically for the role of the system administrator.
 If you are reading this, you are likely the system administrator.

 The system administrator manages all aspects of their organizations AEMaaCS users, from access to permissions.
 However the system administrator must interact with other personas along the way.